London Music Census An Overview: Tip of the Iceberg

 WHAT DID THE FESTIVALS & EVENTS HAVE TO SAY?

 Festival and Event Organizers filling out the London Music Census offered great starting point for future discussions, however, the information collected from this group is of a smaller sample size and needs further analysis and development.
-Key findings do show that festivals and events are doing well in London.
-Over the past couple years festivals have found their niche and starting to truly excel!
+Key findings do show that festivals and events are doing well in London and continue to grow.
+Over the past number of years festivals have found their niche and starting to truly excel!
 Festivals are primarily catering to ‘Popular’ music genres with exceptions being noted at some of the city’s largest festivals.
+London festival serve a wide audience and primarily take place during the popular summer months.

 A large segment of festival attendees in 2015 fell within the 19 – 30 age bracket.
-These numbers could adjust as a number of new festivals took place in 2016.
-Positive stories surfaced noting that many Londoners are visiting music festivals in their own community rather than leaving the community for festivals.
+These numbers could adjust as a number of new festivals took place through the calendar year of 2016.
+Positive stories surfaced throughout the census noting that many Londoners are visiting music festivals in their own community rather than leaving to enjoy festivals.
+This proves London's festival scene is providing high calibre content for patrons with many folks claiming to visit multiple London festivals in a year.

 Festival organizations are increasing the number of events they present.
 This is a positive adjustment that sees these businesses building their capacity by hosting events throughout the year.
 This also helps establish year round branding and exposure.
-Some festivals have also noted working with brick and mortar indoor venue spaces.
+Some festivals have also noted they are working with brick and mortar indoor venue spaces.
 Most festivals seems to be renting from London and area businesses for their production needs.
-Outsourcing gear appears to be limited.
+Outsourcing gear appears to be limited to instances of specific needs and special requests.
+As London festivals grow, their production businesses and teams are also seeing a growth in their business.
+With locally educated engineers and technicans emerging yearly from our post-secondary institutions, production companies have a direct pipeline to a highly educated and young workforce.

 - Filed Under: